 At the outset, the best strategy is to use the lightest stimulus strength, applied to the smallest possible area, and for the least possible time to be able to detect the mildest of sensory loss.
 With such a strategy, if several stimuli are applied to an area, subjects with lesions of the somatosensory system consistently miss a larger number of stimuli as compared to persons with normal sensation.

-If a deficit is demonstrated then the stimulus parameters are strengthened (increased strength, increased ...
+If a deficit is demonstrated then the stimulus parameters ...